Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Experiments

 \section{Experiments}

-To test the applicability of our proposed algorithms to large-scale SBRPs, we conducted a number of numerical experiments using some publicly accessible benchmark problem instances.
-All the experiments were run on a 2.7 GHz Intel Core i7 Processor with 16 GB Memory using Python 3.6.
+To test the applicability of our proposed algorithms to large-scale SSRPs, we conducted a number of numerical experiments using some publicly accessible benchmark problem instances.
+All the experiments were run on a 3.0 GHz AMD Threadripper 2970WX with 128 GB Memory using Python 3.7.